shajiakhan/lab-docs/labs/openstack/launch-kali-linux.md

 5. Security Group: `Default` (no need to create one, this is already present.
 Every OpenStack project comes with a Default security group that blocks all incoming traffic to the instances in that group and allows all outgoing traffic.)
 6. Key Pair: `ssoid-key` (you created this earlier with your ssoid or username)

-## Access your instance through the browser using HTML 5 console (noVNC)
+## Lab Task 4: Access your instance through the browser using HTML 5 console (noVNC)

 The launch [instance instructions](../../tasks/openstack/launch-kali-instance.md#accessing-your-kali-linux-instance-through-the-browser-console) provides details on how to access your instance through the browser itself.
 Once at the console, you click in the console and then start typing.